hxddad/HungryLions/README.md

 # Technologies Used

-This is a desktop GUI app using Java GUI framework and a simple DB.
+This is a desktop GUI app using JFrame a Java GUI framework and potentially a SQL database.

 # Software Development Cycle